 NYO-USA Orchestra Application

-NYO-USA will be accepting applications for the 2021 season on all standard orchestra instruments.
-Based on the repertoire, we do not anticipate accepting harp and keyboard applications for the 2021 season.
+NYO-USA will be accepting applications for the 2022 season on all standard orchestra instruments, including the harp.
+Based on the repertoire, we do not anticipate accepting keyboard applications for the 2022 season.

 - Audition Videos (details below)